By: AY1920S2-CS2103T-F11-4 Since: Jun 2016 Licence: MIT

 3.8.1.
 Implementation

-The cart exporting mechanism is facilitated by CookbookExportCommand
+The cart exporting mechanism is facilitated by CookbookExportCommand, which extends the Command abstract class.

-The format is as follows: cart export
+The format is as follows: cart export.

 This command was implemented to bridge the (current, v1.4) inadequacy of Cooking Papa, which is that it is not portable (yet).
 It was still not convenient enough to be able to organize cart ingredients.
 Evenutally, users had to go outside to the supermarket, and Cooking Papa is a desktop-only application.
 By allowing users to export the ingredients in their cart to a PDF file, they can then print it out, or transfer it to their mobile devices, and bring them along as shopping lists.
 Additionally, the layout and content of the generated PDF file is simple, informational, and easy for users to extend, allowing them to add (handwritten or annotated) remarks.